easybuilders/easybuild-tutorial/docs/2022-CSC_and_LO/1_Intro/1_02_Lmod.md

 Because of the *"one name rule"* this will again trigger an unload followed by a load of the module.
 The problem is in the unload.
 One would expect that first unloading ``MyPythonPackage`` would remove the 2.7 directory from the ``PYTHON_PATH`` but it will not.
-Lmod does not remeber that last time it loaded ``MyPythonPackage`` it added the 2.7 directory to ``PythonPath``.
+Lmod does not remember that last time it loaded ``MyPythonPackage`` it added the 2.7 directory to ``PythonPath``.
 Instead it will execute the commands in the modulefile and reverse certain commands.
 Since ``PYTHON_API_VERSION`` has now the value ``3.6``, it will try to remove the directory for version ``3.6`` which is not in the